Start by clicking on "Fill out the template"

 A non-stock corporation does not have stocks and no part of its income can be distributed to its members, trustees, or officers as dividends.
 Any profit generated by the non-stock corporation as an incident to its operation can, whenever necessary or proper, only be used for the furtherance of the purpose or purposes for which the non-stock corporation was organized.
 A non-stock corporation is formed or organized for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civic service, or similar purposes, like trade, industry, agricultural, and like chambers, or any combinations thereof.

 Incorporators are the stockholders mentioned in the Articles of Incorporation as originally forming or composing the corporation.
 They are the signatories of the Articles of Incorporation.
-There must be a minimum of five (5) and a maximum of fifteen (15) incorporators to form a corporation.
-Incorporators must all be natural persons (another corporation cannot be an incorporator) of legal age and a majority of the incorporators must be residents of the Philippines.
+There cannot be more than fifteen (15) incorporators.
+Incorporators may be a natural person, a partnership, an association or corporation.
 Incorporators of a stock corporation must own or be a subscriber to at least one (1) share of the capital stock of the corporation.

 Foreigners are generally allowed to be incorporators provided that the requirements of the incorporators are complied with and the business activity of the corporation is not fully reserved for Filipino ownership.
 Examples of business activities that are fully reserved to Filipino ownership are mass media (except recording), retail trade with paid up capital of less than US$2,500,000.00, cooperatives, and private securities agencies.

-A stock corporation must have a minimum of five (5) and a maximum of fifteen (15) directors.
+The number of directors of a corporation cannot be more than fifteen (15) directors.
 Directors exercise the corporate powers of the corporation, conduct all business, and control and hold all properties of the corporation.
 They are elected from the stockholders of the corporation and hold office for one (1) year until their successors are elected and qualified.

-Directors must be natural persons (another corporation can't be a director) of legal age and a majority of the directors must be residents of the Philippines.
+Directors must be natural persons (another corporation can't be a director) of legal age.
 They must own at least one (1) share of the capital stock of the corporation of which he is a director and said share should be recorded in his name in the books of the corporation.
-A person is disqualified from being a director of any corporation if he has been convicted by final judgment of (a) an offense punishable by imprisonment for a period exceeding six years, or (b) a violation of the Corporation Code committed within five (5) years before the date of his election or appointment.
+A person is disqualified from being a director of any corporation if, within five (5) years before the election or appointment, the person was:

 Foreigners may generally be directors of a corporation except for business activities that are fully reserved for Filipinos such as mass media (except recording), retail trade with paid up capital of less than US$2,500,000.00, cooperatives, and private securities agencies among others.
 If the business activities of the corporation is partially nationalized, such as private recruitment (75% Filipino ownership), advertising (70% Filipino ownership), operation of public utilities (60% Filipino ownership), and ownership of private land (60% Filipino ownership), among others, the number of seats for foreigners in the board of directors is in proportion of their present foreign equity to the number of directors.